 Treating Pregnant and Lactating Patients with Dermatologic Conditions

 MotherToBaby supports dermatologists in managing skin conditions during a patient’s reproductive years.
 We understand the challenges that you face when deciding on treatment courses when your patient is pregnant or breastfeeding.
-Whether tending to a patient with a pre-existing illness like psoriasis or atopic dermatitis, or a pregnancy dermatosis like PUPPP, our resources will help you weigh the risks and benefits to both mom and baby as you determine a treatment plan that maximizes disease management and minimizes maternal and fetal/infant risk.
+Whether tending to a patient with a pre-existing illness like psoriasis or atopic dermatitis, or a pregnancy dermatosis like PUPPP, our resources will help you weigh the risks and benefits to both your patient who is pregnant and their baby as you determine a treatment plan that maximizes disease management and minimizes maternal and fetal/infant risk.